Sabrinas Organizing

 • You can do other hobbies more often.
 If you like to hike, travel or even be able to relax more and work less.

-• It takes less time to clean the different rooms since each room is not too big that you can't clean it in an hour or two.
+• It takes less time to clean the different rooms since each room is not too large to clean in an hour or two.

-• Less upkeep of the smaller home means less mowing the lawn unless you like to mow the lawn.
+• Less upkeep of the smaller home means less lawn mowing, unless you enjoy mowing the lawn.

 • If you like to mow, it will take less time to mow if you have a smaller lot.